tomahawk69/library/README.md

 4. go to library-scanner\resources
 5. copy application.properties.example to application.properties if last doesn't exist
 6. update params in application.properties
+7. Start mongoDB service
-7. clean + spring-boot:run on library-scanner (don't forget to add folder to scan in run configuration) or
+8. clean + spring-boot:run on library-scanner (don't forget to add folder to scan in run configuration!) or
-7. library-scanner\start.bat
+8. library-scanner\start.bat

 Active functions (web):
 1. Frontend with Main and Dashboard views